MohdRas/docker-basics/README.md

   - Container will listen to the request if binding of host port to container port is done while running a container.
   - docker run -p6000:6379 redis - Binding host port 6000 to container port 6379.
   - docker run -p6001:6379 redis:4.0 - Binding host port 6001 to container port 6379.
+  - docker run -p6002:6379 --name old-redis redis:4.0  - running a container and defining its name at the same time.
 # Debug a container.
 # Developing with containers.
 # Docker compose